iancarscadden/prompt-patrol/README.md

 We match Sentinel's published F1 with ~1/5 the parameter count and beat NeMo Guard by ~2 F1 points.
 The Protect AI v2 number is from a cross-benchmark eval, so the gap is partly an apples-to-oranges artifact.

-> ⚠️ These numbers are in-distribution.
-The test set is held out from the same datasets the model was trained on.
-Cross-benchmark generalization to a fresh dataset would almost certainly produce lower numbers.

 ---

 ## Setup